Topics:

 In addition, electronic health records and other digital platforms can help streamline administrative processes, thus improving patient outcomes.

 As the population ages and the demand for healthcare services increases, ASCs are expected to form more partnerships and collaborations with hospitals and health systems.
-These partnerships can offer access to additional resources, such as specialized equipment and expertise, enabling ASCs to serve their patients better.
+These partnerships can offer access to additional resources, such as specialized equipment and expertise, enabling ASCs to better serve their patients.

 Finally, regulatory scrutiny around quality and patient safety issues will likely increase, requiring ASCs to comply with all relevant regulations and guidelines.
-Vigilance in this area will be critical to preserving the reputation of ASCs and protecting their patients.
+Vigilance in this area will be critical to preserving ASCs’ reputations and protecting their patients.

 Joint Venture Surgery Center Ownership Models